hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-GetResult method is the essence of our solution but it will not work in required way. lets exam that function and add descriptions of required behaviour.
+GetResult method is the essence of our solution, but it will not work in required way. lets exam that function and add descriptions of required behaviour.
 {% highlight csharp %}
 var a = Ask<int> ("enter a");
 //check if we alredy have result of execution, set it to "a"